 CIA Holds Annual Memorial Ceremony to Honor Fallen Colleagues

-The memorial ceremony is attended each year by hundreds of employees, retirees, and family members and friends of those who died in service with the CIA
+The memorial ceremony is attended each year by hundreds of employees, retirees, and family members and friends of those who have died in service with CIA.